Applying for Conservation Area ConsentBack to top

 Conservation areas in Trafford vary, ranging from historic town centres to rural villages.

-Owning land or a property in a Conservation Area does not always mean that new development or alterations to existing buildings cannot take place, but that they should be designed to preserve or enhance the special character that has led to the Conservation Area being designated.
-Conservation Area designation protects and enhances the special character of an area in a number of ways:
+Owning land or a property in a sonservation area does not always mean that new development or alterations to existing buildings cannot take place, but that they should be designed to preserve or enhance the special character that has led to the conservation area being designated.
+Conservation area designation protects and enhances the special character of an area in a number of ways:

 - The extent of minor "permitted" development, such as the installation of satellite dishes or some smaller extensions, is reduced.
 In some areas we will make "Article 4 Directions" to further control some or all minor alterations that affect the external appearance of buildings (the introduction of such controls is the subject of consultation with owners to establish their need and support).
 Properties in the Linotype Conservation Area and parts of The Downs Conservation Area are covered by an Article 4 direction.
 Further information can be found on Trafford's Article 4 directions.